 Students are encouraged to begin participating in these seminars as soon as possible.
-These workshops give you an opportunity to see the very latest work in economics, and to present your own work before fellow students and faculty.
-Questions arising in second-year courses and seminars have provided the inspiration for many dissertations.
+These seminars give students opportunities to see the very latest work in economics and often provide inspiration for dissertations.
+In addition, students often meet with the outside speakers individually or in group, further providing opportunities to discuss research ideas.

 We encourage students to begin research as soon as possible.
 An early start to research is a key to success.
-Students who manage to complete substantial research projects usually present their papers in conferences (the department helps out with travel and lodging costs of attending sufficiently prestigious conferences).
-Driven students usually end up having one or more papers published or in press by the time they complete our program.
+Students who manage to complete substantial research projects usually present their papers in conferences (the department helps out with travel and lodging costs).
+We encourage and help students to have one or more papers published or in press by the time they complete our program.
 The exposure our students receive through publications and conference presentations confer significant advantages when they go on the job market.

 Our summer research program provides support for specific research projects under the supervision of a faculty member.
 These awards are intended to encourage both productive working relationships with the faculty, and an early start to the dissertation.

-The other part of the transition from student to economist involves learning to communicate your results.
+Another part of the transition from student to economist involves learning to communicate.
 One way of doing this is via teaching.
 The third year is the time when students usually start to become involved in teaching.
-Student involvement in teaching at Rochester ranges from grading and running problem sessions, running recitation sessions, to teaching your very own undergraduate course.
+Student involvement in teaching ranges from grading and running recitation sessions, and for some students teaching their own undergraduate course in the summer.

-All inquiries about the graduate program should be directed to the graduate coordinator, Pamela Young, at (585) 275-8625 or firstname.lastname@example.org.
+All inquiries about the graduate program should be directed to the director of graduate studies, Paulo Barelli, at (585) 275-8075 or firstname.lastname@example.org , or the graduate coordinator, Pamela Young, at (585) 275-8625 or email@example.com.